You are currently viewing Motiv Works with MIT to Nurture Next Generation of Product Engineers

 Red Team Presentation 2The Red Team that Motiv mentored was one of 8 teams participating in the MIT course.

 For Motiv, the course builds understanding and enthusiasm for the product design and engineering disciplines.
 The firm also gains exposure from the students, course staff and 16,000+ viewers of the course’s final presentation audience (available for viewing here.)
 Additionally, start-up companies often emerge from the course, and several MIT graduates take positions with start-ups each year.
-And in that respect, Motiv is well-positioned to serve any of those companies with design and engineering support.
+And in that respect, our product design agency is well-positioned to serve any of those companies with design and engineering support.